Gaikawade/py/README.md

-# Flask Hello World
+# Flask and MySQL connection
-A simple application that displays "Hello, World!" on the homepage.
+A simple application that demonstrates how to connect to a MySQL database in a Flask application

 #### 1. Requirements
 * Python 3.x